Dropped by Home Insurance in 2026? 5 Urgent Steps to Get Covered and the Truth About FAIR Plans

 How to Improve Your Insurability Going Forward

-Regardless of whether you are currently navigating a non-renewal or trying to prevent one, the same set of strategies applies.
+Regardless of whether you're currently navigating a non-renewal or trying to prevent one, the same strategies apply.
 Insurers are making risk-based decisions, and documented risk reduction directly improves your position in the market.

 Q1: Can my home insurance company legally drop me for no reason?